input-output-hk/cardano-sl/docs/us.md

 ### Adoption of block version

-Assume a proposal which is bumping `BlockVersion` became _confirmed_.
-Though the proposal is already _confirmed_ along with block version but stakeholders haven't updated its software yet, hence, they can't validate block of _confirmed_ block version.

-To avoid a situation when adversary stakeholder issues invalid block of just _confirmed_ block version, others stakeholders will validate blocks according to previous **adopted** block version, until _confirmed_ becomes **adopted**.

-Informally `BlockVersion` is **adopted** if sum of block issuers' stakes, which issued blocks of this `BlockVersion` at least once, is a majority.
+Informally, `BlockVersion` is **adopted** if sum of block issuers' stakes, which issued blocks of this `BlockVersion` at least once, takes a significant part of the stake.

 Formally, let's say a proposal became _confirmed_ in `s` epoch and current epoch is `t`:
 if portion of block issuers' stakes, which issued blocks of this `BlockVersion` at least once, is greater than